Director Brett Ratner accused of harassment as Hollywood scandal grows

-LOS ANGELES (Reuters) - Six women have accused “Rush Hour” filmmaker Brett Ratner of sexual harassment or misconduct, according to a report in the Los Angeles Times on Wednesday, in a widening scandal over alleged sexual misdeeds in Hollywood’s entertainment industry.
+LOS ANGELES, Nov 1 (Reuters) - Six women have accused “Rush Hour” filmmaker Brett Ratner of sexual harassment or misconduct, according to a report in the Los Angeles Times on Wednesday, in a widening scandal over alleged sexual misdeeds in Hollywood’s entertainment industry.

 Ratner’s attorney denied the allegations, none of which were reported to police at the time, the newspaper said.